 February-March: Judging; Early April: Finalists notified and announced.

 April-June: 10 finalist teams prepare for Innovation Boot Camp.
 June 11-14: Innovation Boot Camp in Alexandria, Va.

 June 14: First and Second Place winning teams announced on site!

 National Science Foundation

-Who: Teams of three to five community college students, a faculty mentor, and a community or industry partner.
+Who: Teams of 3-5 community college students with an interest in STEM, innovation and entrepreneurism; a faculty mentor and an industry partner.